hullwarning/aa-buybacks/README.md

 -- | -- | --
 Can access this app and view buyback programs |Enabling the app for a user.
 This permission should be enabled for everyone who is allowed to use the app (e.g. Member state) | `basic_access`
 Can setup corporation | Add or updates the character for syncing offices and contracts.
 This should be limited to users with admins / leadership privileges. | `setup_retriever`
-Can manage buyback programs | User with this permission can manage the buyback programs and view the cumulative statistics | `manage_programs`
+Can manage buyback programs | User with this permission can manage the buyback programs and notifications | `manage_programs`

 ### Setup corp